ulixee/platform/databox/docs/Overview/Configuration.md

 If no connectionToCore is provided to a Databox:

-1. a local Server connection will attempt to be automatically discovered.
+1. a local Miner connection will attempt to be automatically discovered.
 2. if none is found, it will look for a Ulixee Configuration file.

 This process starts in the directory of your script and looks upwards to the root for a folder called '.ulixee'.
 The configuration file inside this folder is expected to be called 'config.json';